Skip to main content

 Aboriginal Culture and Healing Flood Recovery Grant Program

-• Recovery and resilience are strengthened through Aboriginal culture, knowledge, and the connection between country and healing; and
+• Recovery and resilience are strengthened through Aboriginal culture, knowledge, and the connection between Country and healing

 • Aboriginal communities have increased capability to lead recovery and healing.